 Analyze the Pink Stock Price

-Pink stock prices change pretty radically over just a few hours.
-This isn’t always the case, but I like to look for lots of price movement because I want to profit from my trade, whether I’m buying or shorting.
+Pink stock prices can change fast in just a few hours.
+This isn’t always the case … But I like to look for lots of price movement.

-The only way to do this is to read charts.
-What has the stock price done over the last day?
-The last week?
-The last month?
+So how do you do this?
+Study the charts.
+What has the stock price done over the last day, the last week, the last month?
 You need to know.

 What’s the bid-ask spread?
-How much volume is out there?
+What’s the volume?
 Answer all these questions so you know what you’re getting into.

 Learn How to Find the Most Active Pink Sheets Stocks

-To help find good trading opportunities, look for the most active stocks.
+To find trading opportunities, look for the most active stocks.
 I use this stock scanning software every day.
-When price movement intensifies, you could stand to profit.
+When price movement ramps up, it could mean a trade opportunity.

 Think about it.
-If a stock remains within a couple cents of its stock price for days or weeks, there’s no reason to trade that stock.
-You’ll take home a modest profit if you time your exit right, but I like to take advantage of supernovas.
+If a stock remains within a few cents of its stock price for days or weeks, there’s no reason to trade that stock.
+I like to take advantage of supernovas.
 I can take the meat of the move and move on to the next trade.

-Analyze the Effects of Trading Halts and the Deslisting Process
+Analyze the Effects of Trading Halts and the Delisting Process

 Trading halts and delistings occur for a variety of reasons.
 You can take advantage of halts in some circumstances, but you have to pay close attention.